-&lt;sup>288 As of May 2023, the United States of America is the only State that has so far only signed the UNCRC.

-&lt;sup>289 UNGA Resolution (n 2), p.
+288 As of May 2023, the United States of America is the only State that has so far only signed the UNCRC.
+289 UNGA Resolution (n 2), p.
 3.

-&lt;sup>290 S Shields et al. (n 237), at 551-562.
+290 S Shields et al., (n 238), at 551-562.
 See generally, HRC, "Protection of the rights of the child in the implementation of the 2030 Agenda for Sustainable Development", Report of the United Nations High Commissioner for Human Rights, A/HRC/34/27 (15 December 2016).

-&lt;sup>291 CY Keong, "The Ocean Carbon Sink and Climate Change: A Scientific and Ethical Assessment" (2019) 10 International Journal of Environmental Science and Development 246, at 248; E Morgera et al., "SDG14 and children's human rights" (One Ocean Hub Report, August 2022), at 5, available at https://pure.strath.ac.uk/ws/portalfiles/portal/142898190
+291 CY Keong, "The Ocean Carbon Sink and Climate Change: A Scientific and Ethical Assessment" (2019) 10 International Journal of Environmental Science and Development 246, at 248; E Morgera et al., "SDG14 and children's human rights" (One Ocean Hub Report, August 2022), at 5, available at https://pure.strath.ac.uk/ws/portalfiles/portal/142898190/Morgera_etal_OOH_2022_SDG14_and_childrens_human_rights.pdf.

-&lt;sup>292 World Health Organisation, "The Global Ocean and Marine Resources", Policy Brief Europe (Copenhagen, 2010), at 109.
+World Health Organisation, "The Global Ocean and Marine Resources", Policy Brief Europe (Copenhagen, 2010), at 109.
 See also ibid., Morgera et al., at 4.

-&lt;sup>293 Article 12 UNCRC.
-See, more in depth, Shields et al (n 237).
+293 Article 12 UNCRC.
+See, more in depth, Shields et al., (n 238).

-&lt;sup>294 CtteeRC, "General comment No. 26 (2023) on children's rights and the environment, with a special focus on climate change", CRC/C/GC/26 (22 August 2023).
+294 CtteeRC, "General comment No. 26 (2023) on children's rights and the environment, with a special focus on climate change", CRC/C/GC/26 (22 August 2023).

-biodiversity, including marine biodiversity, prevent marine pollution - e.g. amongst others, via the introduction of greenhouse gases into the marine environment - and ensure that industrial fisheries are meant to fight malnutrition and promote children's right to development.
-The extensive provisions of General Comment 26 on State obligations in relation to climate change should also be read in a mutually supportive way with international biodiversity law and the law of the sea to ensure a holistic approach to the protection of children's rights in the context of environmental protection.
+environment as implicit in the text of the UNCRC, and further provides guidance as to its interpretation and application in such a way as to be consistent with the protection of the marine environment.
+For instance, the General Comment 26 clarifies that for the realisation of children's rights to a healthy environment, States have to take immediate action to e.g. conserve, protect and restore biodiversity, including marine biodiversity, 295 prevent marine pollution - e.g., amongst others, via the introduction of greenhouse gases into the marine environment 296 - and ensure that industrial fisheries are meant to fight malnutrition and promote children's right to development.
+297 The extensive provisions of General Comment 26 on State obligations in relation to climate change should also be read in a mutually supportive way with international biodiversity law and the law of the sea, to ensure a holistic approach to the protection of children's rights in the context of the protection of the marine environment at the ocean-climate nexus.
+298

 - 53. It is essential to understand State obligations to effectively address climate change as a matter also of human rights obligations of non-discrimination against children.
 According to the UNCRC, "States Parties shall respect and ensure the rights set forth in the present Convention to each child within their jurisdiction without discrimination of any kind, irrespective of the child's or his or her parent's or legal guardian's race, colour, sex, language, religion, political or other opinion, national, ethnic or social origin, property, disability, birth or other status".
-This has been interpreted as an obligation for States to ensure that children are not disproportionately affected by environmental harm, including by considering "possible future risk and harm", taking precautionary measures, and adopting, implementing, and effectively enforcing non-retrogressive standards. - 54.
-In addition, the rights and obligations under the UNCRC offer key guidance to substantiate the preventive and precautionary principles.
-Children's human rights to life, survival, health and food call for immediate action, whereas their right to development can serve as a basis to assess the long-term effects of environmental impact on children's life and well-being at later stages of their lives.
-Accordingly, applying these principles in the context of the UNCRC means that States have the due diligence obligation "to take appropriate preventive measures to protect children against reasonably foreseeable environmental harm and violations of their rights", which entails "assessing the environmental impacts of policies and projects, identifying and preventing foreseeable harm, mitigating such harm if it is not preventable and providing for timely and effective remedies to redress both foreseeable and actual harm".
-Also, it requires States to "refrain from any action that would limit children's rights to express their views on matters relating to the environment and from impeding access to accurate environmental information".
-Lastly, it requires States to "take into account the possibility that environmental decisions that seem
+299 This has been interpreted as an obligation for States to ensure that children are not disproportionately affected by environmental harm, including by considering "possible future risk and harm", taking precautionary measures, and adopting, implementing, and effectively enforcing non-retrogressive standards.
+300 - 54.
+In addition, the rights and obligations under the UNCRC offer key guidance to substantiate the preventive and precautionary principles.301 Children's human rights

-&lt;sup>295 Ibid., para 65(e).
+295 Ibid., para.
+65(e).

-&lt;sup>296 Ibid., para 65(f).
+296 Ibid., para.
+65(f).

-&lt;sup>297 Ibid., para 65(c).
+297 Ibid., para.
+65(c).

-&lt;sup>298 Ibid., paras 5, and 63-64
+298 Ibid., paras.
+5, and 63-64

-&lt;sup>299 Article 12 UNCRC.
+299 Article 12 UNCRC.

-&lt;sup>300 HRC, "Realizing the rights of the child through a healthy environment Report of the United Nations High Commissioner for Human Right", A/HRC/43/30 (3 January 2020), para 52-55.
+300 HRC, "Realizing the rights of the child through a healthy environment Report of the United Nations High Commissioner for Human Right", A/HRC/43/30 (3 January 2020), para.
+52-55.

-&lt;sup>301 S Shields et al. (n 237).
+301 S Shields et al., (n 238).